Resources

 • Use social media.
 Use social media to further advertise your home.
 Post your online listing on your Facebook, then ask your friends to share it on their news feeds.

 • Put up a yard sign.
-Finally, put a sign in your yard and flyers around town.
+Finally, put a sign in your yard (get that MBO sign in our ad packages above!) and flyers around town.
 Most buyers begin their search online, but you can’t deny it’s hard to miss a "For Sale" sign sitting in someone’s yard.

 • Create a virtual tour.
 Create a virtual tour of your home using the photos you took and one of the many programs available.